Postgraduate diplomas and certificates

 - Course content - how many lectures and tutorials will there be?
 How many days a week do you need to attend?

-- Department ranking - which universities excel in your subject area, according to the QS World University Rankings?
+- Department ranking - which universities excel in your subject area in the various rankings that are available?

-- Employment prospects - is the qualification necessary for progression in your profession?
+- Employment prospects - is the qualification necessary for progression in your career?
 How many graduates have jobs, and what are these jobs?

 - Fees - are there cheaper courses available?